-Casey McQuiston grew up in the swamps of Southern Louisiana, where she cultivated an abiding love for honey butter biscuits and stories with big, beating hearts.
-She studied journalism and worked in magazine publishing for years before returning to her first love: joyous, offbeat romantic comedies and escapist fiction.
-She now lives in the mountains of Fort Collins, Colorado, with a collection of caftans and her poodle mix, Pepper.
-Red, White & Royal Blue is her first novel and she recently agreed to be interviewed about it by Daryl Maxwell for the LAPL Blog.
+Casey McQuiston grew up in the swamps of Southern Louisiana, where they cultivated an abiding love for honey butter biscuits and stories with big, beating hearts.
+They studied journalism and worked in magazine publishing for years before returning to their first love: joyous, offbeat romantic comedies and escapist fiction.
+Casey now lives in the mountains of Fort Collins, Colorado, with a collection of caftans and her poodle mix, Pepper.
+Red, White & Royal Blue is their first novel and they recently agreed to be interviewed about it by Daryl Maxwell for the LAPL Blog.

 What was your inspiration for Red White & Royal Blue?

 RWRB was inspired by so many of my favorite things—Pride & Prejudice, Veep, Parks & Recreation, Chasing Liberty, The West Wing, first family memoirs, the list goes on.
 The idea for this book came to me while I was following the 2016 presidential election and reading A Woman in Charge by Carl Bernstein and The Royal We by Heather Cocks & Jessica Morgan at the same time.
 I was fascinated by the worlds of both of those books, so I wanted to do something fun inside them on the backdrop of an intense election year.

 Are Alex, Henry or any of the other characters inspired by or based on specific individuals?

 Most of my characters are pulled from a mixture of my brain, people I know, people from history, and tropes I love, but Ellen Claremont, in particular, was heavily inspired by a real-life Texas Democrat: Wendy Davis.
 I’ll never forget watching Wendy filibuster for abortion rights on the floor of the Texas State Senate for eleven hours straight, and when I was coming up with what I pictured for a first female president, that was the first image that came to mind.